 Wealthiest Women in the United States in 2023

-Only one of the wealthiest women in the US falls in the top 20 wealthiest people in the world, Alice Walton, with a net worth of $65.3 billion.
+None of the wealthiest women in the US fall in the top 20 wealthiest people in the world.

 When looking at the world’s top 50 wealthiest people overall, the following women are included: